DanNixon/sine2020_software_guidelines_paper/report.md

 tasks may include; updating dependency versions, addressing code quality issues, refactoring, code restructuring, deploying new functionality that interacts with large portions of the code, etc.

+### Packaging

+In order to reduce friction for users when they want to setup your software an intuitive packaging method is essential.
+Exactly what this involves varies depending on the nature of your project, as such this section will not go into great detail about specific options but rather the requirements of an installer and method of choosing an appropriate installation method for your software.

+The goal of an installer to to give your users with a working copy of your software.
+They should not have to care about any implementation specifics or having to install additional dependencies to simply make your software run.
+This is the first requirement.

+Once installed your software should not conflict with any other software a user may have installed on their machine.
+A common example of this is when applications, at some level, depend on the same libraries.
+In which case the latest installed software package may remove or overwrite the third party library installed by the first software package.

+As the technology becomes more popular it is worth looking into cross platform container based means of distribution (for example, Docker and friends).
+This allows you to ship a software package in an already configured and working state being safe in the knowledge it will function in the same way on the user's computer.
+Different containerization systems have their own caveats and there is no "one size fits all" solution.

+### Cross platform

+Unless your software specifically targets high performance computing systems such as clusters or distributed compute platforms then no assumption can realistically be made about how, and specifically on what platform, a user will expect to run your software.

+For this reason it is highly desirable (or even essential) that your software is designed to be run on or at least easily portable to multiple operating systems and architectures.

+Thanks to modern development tools, libraries and build systems this is not a complex task.
+Cross platform development tends to not add significant complexity or time cost to delivering a piece of software.

+It is possible to only officially support a single or narrow selection of systems, however the use of cross platform libraries and build systems should still be encouraged to allow easy deployment on additional platforms at a later stage if required and to allow collaborators and power users to build and modify your software on whatever computer they may use.

+If officially supporting multiple platforms then it is beneficial to encourage a spread of different platforms and operating systems across your development team (a good example of this is the Mantid project), this ensures that there are always multiple people capable of addressing platform specific issues when they arise.

 ## (7) Support and Documentation